dlops-io/data-labeling/README.md

 - `Save` your changes

 ### Enable cross-origin resource sharing (CORS)
-In odder to view images in Label studio directly from GCS Bucket, we need to enable CORS
+In order to view images in Label studio directly from GCS Bucket, we need to enable CORS
 - Go to the shell where we ran the docker containers
 - Run `python cli.py -c`
 - To view the CORs settings, run `python cli.py -m`